LightAndLight/misc/20231129-single-program-web-apps/README.md

        Mental model: compiling my app with GHC creates a server executable, compiling my app with GHC+JSbackend+plugin creates client JS code required by each page of the server.

+     * Write the app in "tagless final" style, such that one type class instance is the client code and another instance is the server code.
+       * Again, no Haskell code reuse.
+More thoughts [here](./notes/client-server-code-reuse.md).

 ## Inspirations / similar projects